andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 in a variety of different formats.
 For me, this is the main cause of confusion about the different file types used to store certificates.

+The certificate itself is comprised of three parts:
+1. Information about the certificate, such as the issuer and the distinguised name the certificate is for.
+2. The public key, used for encrypting data.
+3. The private key, used for decrypting data.

+Normally, when a certificate is generated, its information and public key are stored in one file (normally just referred to as the certificate), and the private key is stored in another file.

-X.509 certificates are typically stored in base64 encoded ASCII files which use the `*.pem`, `*.crt`, `*.cer`, and `*.key` file extensions interchangeably.
+X.509 certificates are typically stored in base64 encoded ASCII files which use the `*.pem`, `*.crt` and `*.cer` file extensions for the public key portion interchangeably.
+The private key is typically stored in a file with the `*.key` file extension.
 Whenever you see one of these files, you're looking at a base64 encoded X.509 certificate, irrespective of what the file extension might be.

-Whichever file format or extension you're using, an X.509 certificate is going to be represented by two files:
-1. A public key, which will contain information on the issuer and validity of the certificate, as well as cryptographic material required for encryption.
-2. A private key, which will contain cryptographic material required for decryption.

 ## Certificate requests
 Before we dive into generating new certificates in the next section, it's worth